-The contributions are recognised as an expense in the statement of comprehensive income when they fall due.
+The contributions are recognised as an expense in profit or loss when they fall due.
 Amounts not paid are shown in accruals as a liability in the statement of financial position.
 The assets of the plan are held separately from the company in independently administered funds.